atimmer/WordPress-Plugin-Directory-Slurper/README.markdown

 ### How much disk space do I need? ###

-As of early 2013, it takes up about 4.1GB.
+As of oktober 2013, it takes up about 10,8GB.

 ### Something went wrong, how do I do a partial update? ###